orta/notes/js/why-typescript.md

 // To the JS engine
 ```

 The JS engine would know that a colon after an identifier `: string` is the start of a type comment which ends at an `=` in this case.
-How that could actually work is complex, and would take time to figure out.
-However, a space like that in JavaScript would constrain TypeScript in the same way Babel support did - probably much more so.

-However, the advantages of having TypeScript 'natively' running in JavaScript would reduce the tooling barrier to using TypeScript effectively nothing.
+How that could actually work is complex, and would take time to figure out.However, the advantages of having TypeScript 'natively' running in JavaScript would reduce the tooling barrier to effectively nothing.
+It would put some constraints on TypeScript in the same way Babel support did.
 IMO that'd be worth it.

-The key example of removing all barriers to TS is Deno, which emulates what native TypeScript support would look like in a JavaScript engine today.
+The key example of removing all barriers to TS is [Deno](https://deno.land), which emulates what native TypeScript support would look like in a JavaScript engine today by running though a very fast rust TS -> JS tool [swc](https://swc.rs).

 ### Current Competitors